Cleaning and Restoring Your Doll

 REBLUSHING

 Use Stencil paint.
 It’s creamy and blends well.
 First peel off the dried paint.
 Then dab some paint on a q-tip or rag, dab it on the cheek, then with a cotton ball or rag, rub it into the cheek.
 If you mess up, you can use a magic eraser to take it off and start over.
+I have a video on YouTube that shows how.
+You may also use acrylic paint mixed with medium, spread it with your finger, then rub it off.

 Disclosure